Offline Constrained Reinforcement Learning under Partial Data Coverage: Conclusion

 \section{Conclusion}

-We introduce the first oracle-efficient algorithm for offline constrained (RL) under partial data coverage.
-We demonstrate that saddle points of the Lagrangian function, defined over restricted function classes, are optimal when the value function class satisfies all-policy realizability.
-Leveraging this result, we employ Lagrangian decomposition with a reparametrization technique to develop an oracle-efficient primal-dual algorithm that operates without requiring knowledge of the data-generating distribution.
-A key direction for future work is to explore whether an algorithm can be designed under the weaker single-policy realizability assumption.
+We proposed PDOCRL, an oracle-efficient algorithm for offline constrained RL with general function approximation under partial data coverage.
+Our analysis shows that restricted Lagrangian saddle-point formulations can admit spurious solutions, and that Slater's condition together with all-policy action-value realizability rules out this pathology.
+Building on this guarantee, PDOCRL combines Lagrangian decomposition with an occupancy-ratio reparameterization to optimize policies directly, without access to the data-generating distribution.
+A natural direction for future work is to relax the all-policy realizability condition, ideally toward a single-policy realizability assumption.